balderdashy/sails-docs/concepts/Helpers/Helpers.md

 ### How helpers are defined

-Helpers follow the <a href="http://node-machine.org" target="_blank">node-machine specification</a> (like [Actions2-style actions](http://sailsjs.com/documentation/concepts/actions-and-controllers#?actions-2)).
 Here's an example of a small, well-defined helper:

 ```javascript
 // api/helpers/format-welcome-message.js